By Martin D’Souza | Opening Doorz Editorial | December 17, 2019

 So whenever I see a Father bond with his child, it gives me a special thrill.
 I know that the child will grow up to be a confident child; confident emotionally, physically and spiritually.

-Riteish enjoys every moment in time when he is around his sons, and despite his busy schedules makes it a point to give more than a 100 percent.
+Riteish enjoys every moment in time when he is around his sons, and despite his busy schedules makes it a point to give more than 100 per cent.
 Watching from the sidelines, Genelia photographs those candid moments husband spends with their sons.
-One such gorgeous image (lead image) was posted on social media on Father’s Day this year with the caption: “Best pictures are clicked when no one poses for them… I’ve known you through various phases of life but the role I love the most is you as dad… I look at our children adoring you and I can only understand why they do… I sometimes think that I have to learn to be a better parent from you because you are all that and more… The boys are blessed to have you.”
+One such gorgeous image (lead image) was posted on social media on Father’s Day this year with the caption: “Best pictures are clicked when no one poses for them… I’ve known you through various phases of life but the role I love the most is you as a dad… I look at our children adoring you and I can only understand why they do… I sometimes think that I have to learn to be a better parent from you because you are all that and more… The boys are blessed to have you.”

 This was somewhere in Memphis and the picture captures gratitude in full bloom.
 Gratitude for life; gratitude for love; gratitude for the offspring of love; gratitude for God’s glory in all its beauty!